Human rights in Mozambique

 Mozambique's President Armando Guebuza and opposition RENAMO leader Afonso Dhlakama ratifying a peace deal that ends two-years of low level conflict throughout the country.

 The concept of human rights in Mozambique is an ongoing issue for the African country, officially named the Republic of Mozambique.
 For more than four centuries, Mozambique was ruled by the Portuguese.
 Following Mozambique's independence from Portugal came 17 years of civil war, between RENAMO and FRELIMO, until 1992, when peace was finally reached.
 Armando Guebuza was then elected president in 2004 and re-elected in 2009, despite criticisms that he lacked honesty, transparency, and impartiality.
 This sparked a series of human rights incidents including unlawful killing, arbitrary arrests, inhumane prison conditions, and unfair trials.
 There were also many issues regarding freedom in relation to speech and media, internet freedom, freedom of peaceful assembly, and discrimination and abuse of women, children and people with disabilities.
 Many of these issues are ongoing and have become current human rights violation is for Mozambique.

 History

 Independence War

-In September 1964, FRELIMO sought an attack against the Portuguese to gain independence.
-Attempts at peaceful negotiation by FRELIMO were abandoned and, on September 25, Eduardo Mondlane, who was the founding president of FRELIMO, began to launch guerrilla attacks on targets in northern Mozambique from his base in Tanzania.
+In September 1964, FRELIMO sought an attack against the Portuguese colonial regime to gain independence.
+Attempts at peaceful negotiation by FRELIMO were abandoned since there were no progresses for years and, on September 25, Eduardo Mondlane, who was the founding president of FRELIMO, began to launch guerrilla war for independence in northern Mozambique from his base in Tanzania.
 The war continued sporadically for 10 years, and finally in 1975, the Portuguese fled Mozambique, FRELIMO took control of the country, and Mozambique became independent from Portugal.

 Mozambique was successful in the war, however, under the reign of the Portuguese, the country was educated and had abundant resources such as professionals and tradesmen.
 Without the Portuguese, they lacked this educated workforce, causing conflict within the country.
 RENAMO revolutionaries caused the start of another war within Mozambique, protesting the reign of FRELIMO.